arangodb/docs/3.10/indexing-geo.md

 - Linear rings of a polygon must not share edges, they may however share vertices.
 - A linear ring defines two regions on the sphere.
-ArangoDB will always interpret the region which lies to the left of the boundary ring (in the direction of its travel on the surface of the Earth) as the interior of the ring.
+ArangoDB will always interpret the region that lies to the left of the boundary ring (in the direction of its travel on the surface of the Earth) as the interior of the ring.
 This is in contrast to earlier versions of ArangoDB before 3.10, which always took the **smaller** of the two